 This is the second part of a two course series to increase the knowledge of students pursuing a masters in chemistry who lack training in traditional upper level chemistry courses.

 A study of the fundamental mechanisms of organic reactions with emphasis on the effects of structural and stereochemical changes on the course of reactions.
-Prerequisites: Chemistry 2325.
+Prerequisites: Consent of instructor.

 CHEM 514 - Biochemistry

 This is a one-semester graduate-level course in biochemistry that will develop mastery in the nomenclature and function of the major classes of molecules associated with living organisms.
 The subject matter is appropriate to prepare students for doctoral programs in chemistry or biochemistry.
 Prerequisites: Consent of instructor.

 CHEM 515 - Synthetic Organic Transformations

 Synthetic Organic Transformations.
 Three semester hours.
 Chemical and biochemical methods for transforming and synthesizing organic chemical compounds, including bioactive agents and pharmaceuticals.
 As the subject changes, the course may be taken twice, with department head and instructor's approval.
 Prerequisites: consent of the instructor.

 Thesis.
 Three to six semester hours.
 Graded on a (S) satisfactory or (U) unsatisfactory basis.